A characterization of alternating links in thickened surfaces

 If $K$ is an oriented simple closed curve in the interior of $\Si\times I$ and disjoint from $J$, then define $\lk(J,K)$ to be the unique integer $m$ such that $[K] = m [\mu]$ in $H_1(\Si \times I \sm J, \Si \times \{1\})$.
 Alternatively, if $B$ is a 2-chain in $\Si \times I$ such that $\partial B = K -v$, where $v$ is a 1-cycle in $\Si \times \{1\}$, then $\lk(J,K) = J \cdot B$, where $\cdot$ denotes the intersection number.

 One can determine the asymmetric linking numbers easily using the following simple diagrammatic description.
-If $J,K$ are two oriented disjoint simple closed curves in $\Si\times I$ represented as diagrams on $\Si$, then $\lk(J,K)$ is equal to the number of times $J$ goes above $K$ with sign given by comparing with orientation of $\Si$, where ``above'' refers to the positive $I$ direction in $\Si\times I$.
+If $J,K$ are two oriented disjoint simple closed curves in $\Si\times I$, and $J\cup K$ is represented as a diagram on $\Si$, then $\lk(J,K)$ is equal to the number of times $J$ goes above $K$ with sign given by comparing with orientation of $\Si$, where ``above'' refers to the positive $I$ direction in $\Si\times I$.

 For example, the linking numbers for the link in \Cref{figure-2} are given by $\lk(J,K)=0$, $\lk(K,J)=-1$, $\lk(J,L)=-1$, $\lk(L,J)=0$, $\lk(K,L)=0$, and $\lk(L,K)=1.$

 Now suppose that $F$ is a compact, connected, unoriented surface embedded in $\Si\times I$.
 Its normal bundle $N(F)$ has boundary a $\{\pm 1\}$-bundle $\widetilde{F}\stackrel{\pi}{\lto}F$, a double cover with $\widetilde{F}$ oriented.
 (If $F$ is oriented, then $\widetilde{F}$ is the trivial double cover.)
 Define the transfer map $\tau \co H_1(F) \to H_1(\widetilde{F})$ by setting $\tau([a]) = [\pi^{-1}(a)].$